casper-astro/mlib_devel/docs/index.rst

 +----------------+---------------------+--------------------+--------------------+---------------------------------+
 |SNAP2           | Ubuntu 16.04        |  ???               |  ???               |  branch: `master`               |
 +----------------+---------------------+--------------------+--------------------+---------------------------------+

+The recommended OS is Ubuntu as it is what the majority of the collaboration are using.
+This makes it easier for us to support you.
+If you are so inclined, you could also use Red Hat, but we definitely do not support Windows.
+You are welcome to try but you will be on your own.
+You could always run Linux in a VM although this will increase your compile times.

+Setup Links
+"""""""""""

 1. :doc:`Installing the Toolflow <src/Installing-the-Toolflow>`
 2. :doc:`Installing Matlab <src/How-to-install-Matlab>`